 - Rotary encoder knob

-- Can turn clockwise or counterclockwise, and press.
-You can also turn while pressing.
-Satisfying clicky mechanical feel.
-I also have a handful of a different type without center press where shaft has LED that turns on/off.
+- Can turn clockwise or counterclockwise.
+Some versions have pushbutton on knob, can aslos turn while pressing.
+Very satisfying clicky mechanical feel.
+I also have a handful of a version without center press where shaft has LED that turns on/off.

 - Possibilities: turn slow one-click-at-time to fine tune, quick sweep to make large change? use press in conjunction with turn to switch between small vs large steps?